Vicentesan/how-to-jwks/README.md

 This is a living document for everyone.
 Feel free to open issues if you want to discuss improvements, edge cases, or share your own experiences.
 Pull requests are totally welcome — let's learn and improve together!

+> **New to JWKS or JWTs?** If you landed here and aren't sure what any of this means, check out the full article at [vicentesan.dev/blog/how-to-jwks](https://vicentesan.dev/blog/how-to-jwks) for a complete walkthrough of JSON Web Tokens and JSON Web Key Sets.

 ## The Problem

 Getting JWKS working sounds simple until you actually try to do it.
 Then you run into stuff like: